fariaslucas-mkt/fariaslucas-mkt.github.io/_posts/2022-02-11-coreldraw-inkscape.md

 ---
-title: 4 Lessons After 11 Years in Silicon Valley
+title: CorelDraw & Inkscape
-tags:
+tags: [Artes, Gráficos Vetoriais]
 style: fill
 color: success
 description: On the realities of opportunity, success, reputation, and relationships in tech.